zenpho/AxoMulti/README.md

 # AxoMulti
-Multitimbral polyphonic synth for Axoloti 1.0.12
+Multitimbral polyphonic synth for axoloti and ksoloti 1.0.12

 Reminiscent of oldschool hardware synths like EVS-1, FB01, MT32 etc this is a multitimbral polysynth 'expander module' built with the [Axoloti platform by Johannes Taelman](https://github.com/axoloti/axoloti).

 ![detail of the patch](images/xpatch.png)

-An _'engine'_ be assigned to MIDI channels 1..6 with 8 polyphonic voices per channel.
-An additional set of drum voices on MIDI channel 10 bring the total polyphonic voices to at least 32 (in the default configuration).
+Synth _'Engines'_ are assigned to MIDI channels 1..6 with eight polyphonic voices per channel.
+An additional set of drum voices bring the total polyphonic voices to at least 50 in the default configuration.

-Synth engines include FM, PM, Waveshaping, Wavetable, Physical mdelling, and drum ROMpler types.
+Synth engines include FM, PM, Waveshaping, Wavetable, Physical mudelling, and drum ROMpler types.

 ![one of the engines](images/engine.png)

-Realtime patch editing is possible via MIDI CC messages and front panel controls.
+Realtime patch editing uses MIDI CONTROL CHANGE messages.
 A complete MULTI setup can be stored in a sequencer, as can expressive changes to patch parameters during realtime performance, or using CC automation.
 See [Midi Implementation](#midi-implementation) section below for more info.

 # Installation and usage

-Copy `startup.bin` and `zp-kit1.wav` to a microSD card, insert into hardware, switch on and enjoy the sounds. 😎 You can use Axoloti editor `upload to internal flash` menu option for synthesis-only (drum channel 10 will simply be silent).
+Copy the .bin and .wav files to a microSD card, insert into hardware, switch on and enjoy the sounds. 😎 No card, no problem.
+Use Axoloti editor `upload to internal flash` menu option for synthesis-only (drum channel 10 will simply be silent).

-Voices have no release envelope, snap on and snap off, no CHANNEL AFTER TOUCH, PITCH BEND, nor MOD WHEEL support yet.
+Voices have no release envelope, snap on and snap off, no CHANNEL or POLY AFTER TOUCH, PITCH BEND, nor MOD WHEEL support yet.
+Can you help?

 # Compatibility and requirements

-Extensive testing and development with Axoloti v1.0.12 firmware hardware and editor.
+Development and extensive testing has been carried out with Axoloti v1.0.12 firmware hardware and editor.
 You need a microSD card at least 1MByte in size for the drumkit wave ROM.

 # MIDI implementation